Summer Candidate Survey Series: Week 1

 No response provided

-Kathryn “Katie” Richard - 2nd District
+Kathryn “Katie” Ricard - 2nd District

 As an educator, I focused on teaching and learning, which begins with the classroom environment.
 We need to improve our physical buildings.
 Well-maintained schools show our children, teachers, and parents that we care about their health, happiness, and education.